RuipVieira/JumiaExercisePHP/README.md

 Setup: git clone https://github.com/RuipVieira/JumiaExercisePHP

-Then, on the "app" folder of the project:
+Then, through the terminal, on the "app" folder of the project, imput the following commands:

 composer install
 docker-compose up